Mercedes-Benz GLC : Notes on off-road driving / Checklist after driving off-road

 Other information:

-into opening in the cover...
+opening the tailgate...